damon005/damon005/README.md

-- 👋 Hi, I’m Vijayaprabu
+# 👋 Hi, I’m Vijayaprabu

-- 🎓 A passionate Java Full Stack Developer with a strong foundation in Java, Spring Boot, and modern frontend technologies like React.js.
+🎓 A passionate Java Full Stack Developer with a strong foundation in Java, Spring Boot, and modern frontend technologies like React.js.

+## 🚀 About Me

 - 🎓 I recently graduated with a degree in B.E Computer Science from M.I.E.T Engineering College.
 - 👀 I’m interested in ...
 Gaming,Coding and Graphics design.
 - 🌱 Currently enhancing my skills in Spring Boot, Microservices, and Cloud Technologies (AWS/GCP).
-- 💞️ I’m looking to collaborate on ...
-IBM.
+- 💡 I love building web applications that solve real-world problems.
 - 📫 How to reach me: vijayaprabu005@gmail.com | [LinkedIn] https://www.linkedin.com/in/vijayaprabu05/